The Heart Wants What It Wants: Chart performance

-In Canada it also achieved the best debut in its first week, at number nine.
-This automatically turned "The Heart Wants What It Wants" Gomez's third top 10 in the country and her second best positioned single after "Come & Get It" which peaked at number six followed by "Love You like a Love Song", which reached the tenth position.
-Weeks later "The Heart Wants What It Wants" equaled the position of "Come & Get It" in the Canadian territory.
+In the Canadian Hot 100, it also achieved the best debut in its first week, at number nine.
+This made "The Heart Wants What It Wants" Gomez's third top 10 in the country and her second best charting single after "Come & Get It", which peaked at number six, followed by "Love You like a Love Song", which reached the tenth position.
+Weeks later "The Heart Wants What It Wants" equaled the position of "Come & Get It" in the Canadian Hot 100 chart.

+The song experienced success in Europe, reaching top ten such as Denmark, Slovakia, Greece and Czech Republic, top twenty in Hungary, Norway and Finland, top thirty in United Kingdom, Spain, Belgium and France and top forty in Romania.
+The song appeared on the Austrian, German, Swedish, Dutch, Russian and Italian Singles Chart, although it failed to enter into the top forty.

 Music video

 The music video was filmed in black and white in California and directed by Dawn Shadforth over a year before its release.
 The video received over 9 million views in its first 24 hours.
-Actor Shiloh Fernandez appears in the music video as Gomez's love interest.
+The Actor Shiloh Fernandez appears in the music video as Gomez's love interest.

 The UK edition of the International Business Times called the video "emotionally charged".
 Artist Direct wrote that the video contained "a painful, powerful and emotional visual opening."

-As of September 2023, the video has accrued over 750 million views.
+As of September 2023, the video has accrued over 840 million views.